Mexico City: Parks and recreation

-The Chapultepec was an important park during the Aztecs whose access had been limited to its nobility, was declared open to the public by a decree of Charles V, Holy Roman Emperor in 1530, it is one of the world's largest city parks.
+Chapultepec was an important park during the Aztec Empire, whose access had been limited to its nobility; it was declared open to the public by a decree of Charles V in 1530.
+It is one of the world's largest city parks.

 Chapultepec, the city's most iconic public park, has history back to the Aztec emperors who used the area as a retreat.
 It is south of Polanco district, and houses the Chapultepec Zoo the main city's zoo, several ponds and seven museums, including the National Museum of Anthropology.
 Other iconic city parks include the Alameda Central, it is recognized as the oldest public park in the Americas.
 Parque México and Parque España in the hip Condesa district; Parque Hundido and Parque de los Venados in Colonia del Valle, and Parque Lincoln in Polanco.
 There are many smaller parks throughout the city.
 Most are small "squares" occupying two or three square blocks amid residential or commercial districts.
 Several other larger parks such as the Bosque de Tlalpan and Viveros de Coyoacán, and in the east Alameda Oriente, offer many recreational activities.
 Northwest of the city is a large ecological reserve, the Bosque de Aragón.
 In the southeast is the Xochimilco Ecological Park and Plant Market, a World Heritage Site.
 West of Santa Fe district are the pine forests of the Desierto de los Leones National Park.
 Amusement parks include Six Flags México, in Ajusco neighborhood which is the largest in Latin America.
 There are numerous seasonal fairs present in the city.

 Mexico City has three zoos.
 Chapultepec Zoo, the San Juan de Aragon Zoo and Los Coyotes Zoo.
 Chapultepec Zoo is located in the first section of Chapultepec Park in the Miguel Hidalgo.
 It was opened in 1924.
 Visitors can see about 243 specimens of different species including kangaroos, giant panda, gorillas, caracal, hyena, hippos, jaguar, giraffe, lemur, lion, among others.
 Zoo San Juan de Aragon is near the San Juan de Aragon Park in the Gustavo A. Madero.
 In this zoo, opened in 1964, there are species that are in danger of extinction such as the jaguar and the Mexican wolf.
 Other guests are the golden eagle, pronghorn, bighorn sheep, caracara, zebras, African elephant, macaw, hippo, among others.
 Zoo Los Coyotes is a 27.68-acre (11.2 ha) zoo located south of Mexico City in the Coyoacan.
 It was inaugurated on 2 February 1999.
-It has more than 301 specimens of 51 species of wild native or endemic fauna from the area, featuring eagles, ajolotes, coyotes, macaws, bobcats, Mexican wolves, raccoons, mountain lions, teporingos, foxes, white-tailed deer.
+It has more than 301 specimens of 51 species of wild native or endemic fauna from the area, featuring eagles, ajolotes, coyotes, macaws, bobcats, Mexican wolves, raccoons, mountain lions, teporingos, foxes, and white-tailed deer.